JiscSD/rdss-pure-adaptor/README.md

 The adaptor runs as a docker container which can be configured to poll the URL of institutions Pure instance API.

-A checksum is created for each dataset and stored in DynamoDB to determine if a dataset has been changed since the last poll.
+A checksum is created for each dataset and stored in DynamoDB to determine if a dataset has been added or modified since the last poll.

-When a new dataset is detected, the data is downloaded to S3 and a Create Message is published on the configured Kinesis Stream.
+If a change is detected, the data is downloaded to S3 and the appropriate `Create` or `Update` Message is published on the configured Kinesis Stream.

 The below diagram illustrates how the adaptor functions:

 ![RDSS Pure Adaptor Diagram](docs/images/rdss-pure-adaptor.png)

+## API Calls

+The adaptor will make the following calls to the Pure endpoint:

+ - `HTTP HEAD <PURE_API_URL>/datasets` to ensure endpoint is online.
+ - `HTTP GET <PURE_API_URL>/datasets` to retrieve a list of datasets.
+ - `HTTP GET <PURE_API_URL>/datasets/<UUID>` to retrieve the dataset file.

 ### Sub-Services